Waking up in New York City to warm October rain, it felt like the perfect day to visit a museum.

 I thought this museum would be like most.
 But it's like no other.

-It's so stunningly large.
-Detailed interior directional signs are so very rare.
-And the hardcopy maps can't help but be limited in detail.
-Because there is just so much to contain within.
+It's stunningly large.
+Detailed interior directional signs are rarely found.
+And the hard copy maps can't help but be limited in detail, because there is just too much information to contain within.